Kendall Jenner Will Break Her Silence About The Pepsi Incident On KUTWK

 "Anytime you’re involved with something you want it to be successful," Caitlyn added.
 "Unfortunately, this was not successful."

-Keeping Up With The Kardashians returns next month.
+Keeping Up With The Kardashians returns October 1.
 Watch the season 14 preview below!

 Advertisement